iamnoksio/BananaExeAFKClicker/README.md

 # Banana.exe AFK Clicker

-Feel free to add whatever you want ^^
+Feel free to add whatever you want ^^ with your own fork or in PR

+# SCAMMING THE SCAMMERS